Home

 Have you gotten a baby carrier for dad yet?
 This may be a good time to shop for that special baby carrier that he will actually use!
 Men seem to feel that the backpack baby carrier fits their manly image much better than most slings, wraps or asian inspired carriers.
 But I'm seeing more and more celebrity moms and dads on outings with daddy toting baby in a sling.
 If your husband needs proof positive that other baby wearing men exist, cruise on over to the chat group or forum at The Babywearer site and take at all the pictures of guys wearing their kids!

 Do not make the mistake of limiting yourself to one sling!
 Each type has unique qualities.
 For instance, have you used a Mexican Scarf Sling?
 Have you tried one of the handy mesh or solarveil fabric slings?
 Have you worn your baby into the water yet?
-There are many types of carriers all with different benefits and characteristics.
+There are many types of baby carriers all with different benefits and characteristics.
 Try them all!
 Make a few yourself!
 Baby carriers are now a hip fashion accessory regardless of whether it's homemade or from a posh baby center.
 So be stylish and jump right into attachment parenting!
 You will be ever so glad that you did.

 Anatomical & Medical Software is a good place to gather understanding of the stress that is placed on a mom's upper body when carrying her baby.
 A properly used sling may help eliminate many of the aches and pains you would otherwise endure.